Williano/Bona-Blog/README.md

 # Bona Blog
-An Open-Source Web Blogging platform.
+An Open-Source Web Blogging platform built with Python and Django.